 2. Irony: Saying the Opposite

-Irony3 is a powerful device where the intended meaning is the opposite of the literal meaning.
-It's often used for humour or criticism, and understanding it requires looking at the context and the speaker's tone.
+Irony is a device where the intended meaning is the opposite of the literal words.
+Understanding it requires looking at the context and the speaker's tone.

-Verbal Irony: A tuk-tuk driver gets stuck in a massive traffic jam in Siem Reap and says to his passenger, "Wonderful!
+Verbal Irony: A tuk-tuk driver gets stuck in a massive traffic jam and says, "Wonderful!
 We're making great time."

 3. Understatement: The Art of Saying Less

-Understatement4 is presenting something as smaller, worse, or less important than it actually is.
-It's often used for ironic humour or to appear calm and in control.
-It is the opposite of exaggeration.
+Understatement is presenting something as smaller or less important than it actually is, often for ironic humor or to appear calm.

 For humour: After walking for hours under the hot sun at Angkor Thom, someone says, "It's a little warm today, isn't it?"

-To show composure: After a motorbike just misses hitting you, you say to your friend, "Well, that was a bit close."
+To show composure: After a motorbike just misses hitting you, you say, "Well, that was a bit close."

 For each situation, identify the figurative language being used.